almin/almin/docs/TutorialCounter.md

 **State**

-- It is state!
+- It is the state!

 ## State

 We have created `CounterState.js`.

-`CounterState`s main purpose
+`CounterState`s main purpose is

 - receive "payload" and return state.